Fall protection system wrapping around the roof edge of a concrete building

 Static Load testing

-Static load testing is when you apply a static or continuous load to the tieback anchor.
-This is done by attaching a hydraulic load testing device and increasing the load applied to the anchor to achieve the required load specified in the Load Test Prescription prepared by Professional Engineering certifying the equipment.
+Static load testing involves applying a static or continuous load to the tieback anchor.
+This is accomplished by attaching a hydraulic load testing device and increasing the load applied to the anchor to achieve the required load specified in the Load Test Prescription, which is prepared by a Professional Engineer and certifies the equipment.
 The following are a few typical methods Pro-Bel implements in the field:

 How Pro-Bel can help you

-When conducting roof anchor inspection, Pro-Bel can provide:
+When conducting a roof anchor inspection, Pro-Bel can provide:

-We provide inspection service to ensure your roof anchors comply with OSHA, ANSI, ASME, and IWCS standards.
+We provide inspection services to ensure your roof anchors comply with OSHA, ANSI, ASME, and IWCS standards.
 Our experts provide a detailed report outlining the inspection and identifying potential compliance issues.

-At Pro-Bel, we can handle the inspection, testing, and certification of all your fall protection systems and tieback anchors, as well as the design and installation aspects.
-This guarantees safety for your workers and relieves stress for you and your team.
+At Pro-Bel, we can handle the inspection, testing, and certification of all your fall protection systems and tieback anchors, as well as the design and installation aspects of these systems.
+This ensures the safety of your workers and alleviates stress for you and your team.

 Contact Pro-Bel today for more information about how our team of competent experts can help you maintain OSHA roof anchor requirements.